-HOMEF, Others Object to GM Cassava Application | Leadership Newspaper
+HOMEF, Others Object To GM Cassava Application | Leadership Newspaper

 In a statement to LEADERSHIP signed by the Project officer on Hunger Politics Joyce Ebebeinwe, it stated that the group in their objection submitted to the NBMA on 21 June 2019, pointed out that the stability of the traits involved in the modification process is not certain and the potential for gene flow to wild varieties of the crop and the impact on non-target organisms poses serious threat to biodiversity.

+“The unintended outcome and hence potential harm of these complex genetic interplay remain unknown” they added.

-The NBMA was asked to reject this application on the ground also, that commercial release of this GM cassava has not been authorised before in any jurisdiction in the world, stressing that the lack of relevant scientific information and knowledge regarding the extent of potential adverse effects, triggers the Precautionary Principle of the Cartagena Protocol on Biosafety to which Nigeria is signatory and which advises caution when scientific evidence about environmental or human health hazard is uncertain.
+The NBMA was asked to reject this application on the ground also, that commercial release of this GM cassava has not been authorised before in any jurisdiction in the world, stressing that the lack of relevant scientific information and knowledge regarding the extent of potential adverse effects, triggered the precautionary principle of the Cartagena Protocol on Biosafety to which Nigeria is signatory and which advises caution when scientific evidence about environmental or human health hazard is uncertain.

-In the statement of objection made available to the media on 26 June 2019, HOMEF Director, Nnimmo Bassey, pointed out that the possibility that the cassava plant from the experimental field will be consumed is very high as it is almost impossible to rule out surreptitious acquisition of the stem-cutting and the likelihood of unlawful harvest by locals who had always accessed improved cassava varieties from the NRCRI, Umudike.
+In the statement of objection made available to the media, HOMEF Director, Nnimmo Bassey, pointed out that the possibility that the cassava plant from the experimental field will be consumed is very high as it is almost impossible to rule out surreptitious acquisition of the stem-cutting and the likelihood of unlawful harvest by locals who had always accessed improved cassava varieties from the NRCRI, Umudike.

 He added that the fact that insects and flood pollinate cassava presents serious concern for human health and biodiversity.